top of page

 5. Proofreading

 As I mentioned earlier, these levels can be seen as a continuum.
 Developmental editing can be seen as the most conceptual and proofreading being the last stage of the process.
+Below is a diagram showing the various stages of editing.

 The different tiers of academic editing